Healthdirect Free Australian health advice you can count on.

 If your hand feels uncomfortable or painful, you could try:

-• applying heat to help loosen the tissues
+• applying gentle heat

-• gently massaging your palm
+• massaging your palm

-• doing exercises to bend your fingers away from the palm.
+• doing exercises to bend your fingers away from the palm

-• steroid injections to reduce inflammation
+• Corticosteroid injections to reduce inflammation.

-• fasciectomy – where a surgeon cuts out some of the thickened tissue
+• Fasciectomy — where a surgeon cuts out some of the thickened tissue.

 Learn more here about the development and quality assurance of healthdirect content.

-Last reviewed: June 2021
+Last reviewed: October 2023

 Back To Top